 Most people are familiar with the obvious consequences of bouncing checks:

-- Account closure: after too many bounced checks, your bank might close your account to minimize risk
+- Account closure: After too many bounced checks, your bank might close your account to minimize risk.

 Bad Check Lists

-Many people are not aware that there are several consumer reporting companies that track your checking account activity.
-If you go below zero in your checking account more than just occasionally, these companies can create problems for you.
-Many of these companies are regulated under the Fair Credit Reporting Act (FCRA), just like the major credit reporting agencies.
+If you overdraw (or go below zero) in your checking account more than just occasionally, those databases can create problems for you.
+The federal government regulates most of those services under the Fair Credit Reporting Act (FCRA), just like the three major credit reporting agencies.

 The two main types of transactions that cause trouble are:

-- Insufficient funds – when charges to your account (including checks you write, as well as electronic funds transfers) would bring your account balance below zero
+- Insufficient funds: When charges to your account (including checks you write, as well as electronic funds transfers) would bring your account balance below zero

-ChexSystems is one of the companies that tracks your banking behavior.
+ChexSystems is just one of the companies that tracks your banking behavior.
 ChexSystems is primarily used by banks and credit unions when evaluating whether or not to open a checking account for you.

 What ChexSystems Does

 Banks and credit unions provide information about your banking behavior to ChexSystems, and other sources contribute as well.

-ChexSystems does not decide whether or not you’re allowed to open a bank account.
-Banks make that decision based on their policies – but you’ll have better luck if your ChexSystems report is clean.
+Who decides if you’re approved?
+ChexSystems does not determine whether or not you’re allowed to open a bank account.
+Instead, banks and credit unions make that decision based on their policies.
+ChexSystems provides the information to financial institutions, and you’ll have better luck if your ChexSystems report is clean.

-Getting Scores and Reports
+Request Scores and Reports

 If your ChexSystems report is making it hard to open an account, you’ll need to find a bank or credit union that is willing to work with you.
-You’ve got several options.

-No checking: not all banks use ChexSystems reports.
+No checking: Not all banks use ChexSystems reports.
 Find one, and they won’t turn you away based on the contents of those reports.
 Small local banks and credit unions are your best bet.

-Make an exception: sometimes it’s possible to plead your case – explain what happened with your checking accounts in the past and why you don’t expect the same things to happen in the future.
+Make an exception: Sometimes it’s possible to plead your case.
+Explain what happened with your checking accounts in the past and why you don’t expect the same things to happen in the future.
 Again, your chances are best with a small institution.

 Stop Bouncing Checks

-- See if alternative payment methods work any better (like a debit card, which will be rejected immediately if you have insufficient funds in your account).
+- See if alternative payment methods work any better.
+For example, a debit card will be rejected immediately if you have insufficient funds in your account.